root-stone-x/site-elements/README.md

 It's fundamental to name the files with the region's suffix from the drop-down menu on the Excel file.

-As shown in the picture below, choose the region from the drop-down menu, place the working name and copy the file name from the cell.
+As shown in the picture below, choose the region from the drop-down menu, place the working name and copy the file name from the cell "file name".

 <img src="https://github.com/root-stone-x/site-elements/blob/5f748a3606a6b0de1cdc36b43b2389bb8c950931/readme-imgs/readme-img-002.png" width="600" title="Bannerify export settings">